infinity0/msg-notes/causal-02-consistency.rst

 There are some nuances about this.
 The fact the ack is explicit and carries no other purpose, means that these need not have ack-monitors registered on them.
 Indeed, in the automatic case, this would result in an indefinite sequence of mutual acks - but see the next section for more discussion on this.
+However, ack-monitors for an implicit ack am sent directly after a sequence of explict acks, should also resend these whenever it resends am - because everyone must receive anc(am) to be able to deliver am.

 An implicit ack, such as a normal user message, indicates "some" level [#Nack]_ of understanding of previous messages.
 Automatic explict acks *should not* be